brandonstiles1/Mintmo/README.md

 ## Summary

-[Mintmo][mintmo] is a web application inspired by Mint built using Ruby on Rails utilizing React.js/flux architecture.
+[Mintmo][mintmo] is a single-page web application inspired by Mint built using Ruby on Rails utilizing React.js/flux architecture.
 Mintmo allows users to:

 - [ ] Create an account